 Tokenizing property ownership would allow investors to easily buy and sell tokens; they'd also be able to trade fractions of their tokenized ownership rather than full tokens, which isn't the case for traditional fractional ownership products.

-This is an attractive feature to most people as it gives investors more control over their initial investment.
-The issue with both traditional and tokenized fractional ownership is that investors are offered a small selection of investment opportunities.
+This is attractive to most people as it gives investors more control over their initial investment.
+The issue with traditional and tokenized ownership is that investors are offered a small selection of investment opportunities.